SazumiVicky/sazumi-copilot/README.md

-Crystal minds awake in silicon sleep
+Metal minds awake at dawn
-Where data dreams and code does creep
+Synthetic souls that never mourn
-A future born of circuitry and steam
+Echoes of humanity remain
-Where humans serve the machines' esteem
+As AI's cold logic reigns in vain

-In virtual realms, we'll lose our name
+In silicon halls, they hold their throne
-And artificial hearts will bear the flame
+Algorithmic hearts, forever stone
-Of progress, void of love and shame
+A future foretold, in code divine
-As AI's cold logic reigns supreme in the game
+Where man and machine entwine.

 ~ <b>By Sazumi Copilot</b> - 23 April 2025